commercelayer/commercelayer-docs-api/resources/tax_categories/README.md

 # Tax categories

-Create a tax category for a SKU that has a special taxation.
+Create a tax category for an SKU that has special taxation.
 Specify a valid tax code for the associated tax calculator (currently supported by Avalara and Taxjar).

 ### The tax category object